 Nashville Tennessee, USA Travel Guide

-This is the main airport serving Nashville and the larger central Tennessee region.
+This is the primary airport serving Nashville and the larger central Tennessee region.
 BNA is about 9 miles (14 kilometers) southeast of downtown, making for a quick commute.
 The airport underwent recent expansion for passenger volume.

 Flight prices generally peak during high tourist seasons (spring, fall) and major events (CMA Fest).
 Weekends usually have higher prices.